Green Bank Telescope: Funding threatened

 In July 2014, the United States Senate Committee on Appropriations approved the NSF's fiscal year 2014 budget, which did not call for divestment of the GBT in that fiscal year.
 The facility then began looking for partners to help fund its $10 million annual operating costs.

 On October 1, 2016, the National Radio Astronomy Observatory at Green Bank separated from the NSF and began accepting funding from private sources to stay operational as an independent institution, the Green Bank Observatory.

 Relation to Breakthrough Listen

 The telescope is a key facility of the Breakthrough Listen project, in which it is used to scan for radio signals possibly emitted by extraterrestrial technologies.
-In late 2017, the telescope was used to scan ʻOumuamua for signs of extraterrestrial intelligence.
+In late 2017, the telescope was used to scan the interstellar object ʻOumuamua for signs of extraterrestrial intelligence as it passed through the Solar System.